 ‘The purpose is to encourage a love of writing poetry amongst secondary school students’.
 [Previously listed as The Somerset National Poetry Prize.]

 Entries for the 2019 Competition closed in December 2018.
-The Somerset Celebration of Literature Festival will be held on 20-22 March 2019 where winners will be announced.
+The Somerset Celebration of Literature Festival was held on 20-22 March 2019 where winners were announced.

 Student Bush Poetry